saucelabs-training/demo-js/webdriverio/web/examples/cucumber/README.md

 This will install all needed dependencies that are listed in the `package.json`-file

+## Update base url
+Update the `baseUrl` property to your application url in the `wdio.shared.conf.js`

 ## Run tests on Sauce Labs
 You can run your tests on Sauce Labs US DC with this command